ueno-tecnologia-org/flutter-prepare-action/README.md

     format-exits-if-changed: true | false # default: false.
 If true, the action will exit with code 1 if there are any files that need to be formatted.
     github-token: ${{ secrets.GITHUB_TOKEN }} # required
     update-coverage-comment: true | false # default: false.
 If true, the action will update the coverage comment in the PR.
-    use_melos: true #default: false
+    use-melos: true #default: false
 ```

-By setting `use_melos` to `true`, the action will use Melos for bootstrapping, formatting, analyzing, and running tests as defined in your `melos.yaml` file.
+By setting `use-melos` to `true`, the action will use Melos for bootstrapping, formatting, analyzing, and running tests as defined in your `melos.yaml` file.